 At Pitcarmick I happened on a fairly flat grassy plateau so I decided to pitch early to get out of the rain.
 Once I was under cover, I made some hot food and a drink while peering out into the dreich landscape.

 My trail shoes and socks were soaked by this point, so it was a relief to take them off and hang a few things up to dry on my improvised clothes line.
-I was glad to have found a decent pitch when and where I did.

 The following morning I packed up and continued to hike down the verdant country lanes into Kirkmichael.
 Even if some people don’t thrive so well in the regular Scottish rains, the wild plants do really well and looked magnificently abundant.
 At the village shop I lingered over a hot breakfast and tea before heading for a dry room overlooking the Ardle.
 I would like to return to this trail when it has had the chance to recover, so I can focus on the fine scenery rather than being constantly watchful of where I am putting my feet.